TrAnurag/Kaggle_IGC/README.md

 Class: The target variable "Class" is binary with values of 0 or 1.
 The mean of approximately 0.18 indicates that about 18% of the individuals have been diagnosed with age-related conditions (Class 1).
 EJ_B: The binary categorical feature "EJ_B" has a mean value of approximately 0.64, suggesting that about 64% of the observations fall into this category.
 Overall, the summary statistics provide valuable insights into the distribution and spread of the numeric features in the dataset.
 The mean, standard deviation, and quartile values offer an initial understanding of the data's central tendency and variability, which will be further explored during the data exploration phase.
-                                                           Datatypes and Nulls

-Dtypes: The data types of the columns are primarily of three types:
-float64: There are 55 columns with float64 data type.
-These columns contain numeric values, which are often continuous or discrete measurements of various health-related characteristics.
-int64: There is one column with int64 data type.
-This column is the target variable "Class," which is binary (0 or 1) and represents whether the individual has been diagnosed with age-related conditions (Class 1) or not (Class 0).
-object: There are two columns with object data type.
-The column "Id" serves as a unique identifier for each observation, and the column "EJ" is a categorical feature representing a specific health characteristic.
-Non-Null Count: The non-null count for each column represents the number of non-missing (non-null) values in that column.
-Missing values are indicated by null values.
-Memory Usage: The memory usage for the dataset is approximately 279.7 KB.
-This provides an idea of the amount of memory used to store the dataset in its current format.
-Missing Values:
-Columns BQ, CB, CC, DU, EL, FC, FL, FS and GL have missing values (NaN) as indicated by non-null counts being less than 617 (the total number of entries).
-These missing values will need to be handled during the data preprocessing phase before building machine learning models.
-The dataset's information and data types provide crucial insights into the nature of the features, their data representations, and any missing data, which will be valuable during subsequent data preprocessing and modeling steps.
-                                                       Checking for Duplicated Values

-To ensure data integrity and avoid potential biases in the analysis, it is essential to check for duplicated records in the dataset.
-Duplicated records occur when two or more rows have the exact same values for all columns, indicating possible data entry errors or data collection issues.
-Upon performing the check for duplicated values, we find that there are no duplicated rows in the dataset.
-The total number of duplicated rows is 0.

-                                 Hot Deck Imputation for Numerical Variables with Missing Values

-Hot deck imputation is a method used to fill in missing values in a dataset by borrowing values from "donor" observations that are like the observations with missing data.
-In this implementation, we identify the numerical variables that have missing values and perform hot deck imputation for each of them.
-The identified numerical variables with missing values are: 'EL', 'BQ', 'CB', 'CC', 'DU', 'EL', 'FC', 'FL', 'FS', and 'GL'.
-Implementation Steps:
-•	For each variable with missing values, a "donor pool" is created using the rows that have non-null values for that variable.
-•	We identify numeric columns that can be used for similarity calculation between observations (numeric_columns).
-•	For each observation with a missing value in the variable, we calculate a similarity measure (e.g., Euclidean distance) between the observation and the donors in the donor pool using the numeric_columns.
-•	The observation receives the value from the donor with the closest match based on the calculated similarity measure.
-•	The missing values are imputed using the above process.
-By imputing missing values, we ensured that the dataset is complete and ready for exploratory data analysis and machine learning modeling.

-                                                 Analyzing Target Variable
-The bar plot displays the distribution of the target variable "Class," which indicates whether an individual has been diagnosed with age-related conditions or not.
-Class 0 represents individuals without age-related conditions, while Class 1 represents individuals diagnosed with age-related conditions.
-From the plot, we observe the following:
-Class 0: The bar for Class 0 has a count of 509, which represents approximately 82.5% of the total dataset.
-This indicates that a majority (82.5%) of the individuals in the dataset do not have age-related conditions.
 Class 1: The bar for Class 1 has a count of 108, which represents approximately 17.5% of the total dataset.
 This indicates that a minority (17.5%) of the individuals in the dataset have been diagnosed with age-related conditions.
 The class distribution is not perfectly balanced, with Class 0 being the dominant class and Class 1 being the minority class.
 Imbalanced class distribution can have implications on model performance, especially in binary classification tasks.
 We decided to balance the target variable using sampling techniques.